On the Prowl

 “You should check your messages too,” he adds.
 “Someone might be looking for you.”

 He’s feigning nonchalance, baiting me into revealing more about myself.
-Possibly his way of figuring out how to make this happen again.
+Possibly his way of figuring out if I’m seeing other people.
 I smile and quietly finish breakfast then pick up my phone away from the dining table.
 He takes his time finishing his then clears the table in that way that men do when they want to be congratulated for doing the bare minimum.
-I suppose that’s what they teach at Kenya School of Men?
+I suppose that’s what they teach in Courtship Display 101 at Kenya School of Men?

 “Let me call you an Uber,” he says picking up his phone.